SilentBladeX/Rust-mini-projects/README.md

 Uses a loop to extract and discard each digit using % and /.
 Increments a counter on each iteration.
 Finally, the program prints the total number of digits.

+---

+## 📌 Sum of Digits

+### 📝 Description:
+This Rust program takes an integer input from the user and calculates the sum of its digits.
+For example, if the user enters 1234, the output will be 10 (since 1 + 2 + 3 + 4 = 10).

+### 🛠️ How It Works:
+The program prompts the user to enter a number.
+It reads the input as a String using read_line() and stores it in a mutable variable.
+The string input is trimmed and parsed into a 32-bit integer (i32).
+The number is passed to a custom function sum_fun() which:
+Extracts each digit using modulus %.
+Adds the digit to a running total (sum).
+Removes the last digit using integer division /.
+The function returns the final sum.
+The result is printed to the console.

+---

+## 📌 Prime Number Checker

+### 📝 Description:
+This Rust program reads an integer input from the user and determines whether the number is prime or not prime.
+It uses an efficient method by checking divisibility only up to the square root of the input number.

+### 🛠️ How It Works:
+The program prompts the user to enter a number.
+It reads the input as a string and converts it into an integer.
+The function prime_fun checks whether the number is prime:
+If the number is less than 2, it is not prime.
+Otherwise, it checks divisibility from 2 up to the square root of the number.
+If any divisor is found, the number is declared not prime.
+Otherwise, it is declared prime.
+The program prints the result to the console.

+---

+## 📌 Armstrong Number Checker

+### 📝 Description:
+This Rust program checks whether a user-input number is an Armstrong number.
+An Armstrong number is one in which the sum of each digit raised to the power of the total number of digits is equal to the original number.

+### 🛠️ How It Works:
+Prompts the user to enter a number.
+Reads the number from standard input as a string.
+Converts the string input to an integer.
+Calculates the number of digits.
+Separates each digit and computes the power of each digit.
+Sums up all powered digits.
+Compares the sum with the original number.
+Prints whether the number is an Armstrong number or not.

+---

+## 📌 Palindrome Number Checker

+### 📝 Description:
+This Rust program checks whether a given number is a palindrome.
+A number is considered a palindrome if it reads the same forward and backward (e.g., 121, 1331, 12321).

+### 🛠️ How It Works:
+Prompts the user to enter a number.
+Reads the input from standard input as a String.
+Parses the string into an i32 integer.
+If input is invalid, it prints an error and exits.
+Reverses the number using a loop:
+Extracts digits using modulus
+Builds reversed number step by step
+Compares the reversed number to the original number.
+Prints whether the number is a palindrome.

+---

+## 📌 Factorial Calculator

+### 📝 Description:
+This Rust program calculates the factorial of a user-input positive integer.
+The factorial of a number n is the product of all positive integers from 1 to n (denoted as n!).

+### 🛠️ How It Works:
+Prompts the user to enter a number.
+Reads input from standard input as a string.
+Converts the string input into an i32 integer.
+If the input is invalid (non-numeric), it prints an error and exits.
+Uses a for loop to compute the factorial.
+Prints the factorial result.

+---

+## GCD and LCM Calculator in Rust

+This Rust program reads an array of integers from the user and calculates:
+GCD (Greatest Common Divisor) of all the elements
+LCM (Least Common Multiple) of all the elements

+### Features:

+Accepts dynamic input for array size and elements Handles invalid input gracefully
+Calculates GCD using Euclidean Algorithm
+Calculates LCM using formula:
+LCM(a, b) = (a × b) / GCD(a, b)

+### Logic Explanation:

+GCD is calculated pair by pair using the Euclidean Algorithm:
+Repeatedly use:
+a % b → swap values → repeat until remainder is 0

+LCM is calculated using the formula:
+LCM(a, b) = (a * b) / GCD(a, b)
+This is also done pair by pair across the array.

+---

+## 📘  GCD and LCM

+### 📝 Description:
+This Rust program allows a user to:
+1. Enter the size of an array.
+2. Input integer elements into the array.
+3. Calculate and print the **GCD (Greatest Common Divisor)** of all numbers in the array.
+4. Calculate and print the **LCM (Least Common Multiple)** of all numbers in the array.

+### 📌 Features:
+- Input validation (ensures all entries are integers).
+- Dynamically stores user input using a `Vec<i32>`.
+- Efficiently computes GCD and LCM using custom functions.

+### 🧮 Logic:

+### ✅ GCD Function (Brute Force Method):
+- Takes two numbers `a` and `b`.
+- Finds the smaller number using `min = if a < b { a } else { b }`.
+- Iterates from 1 to `min`.
+- Checks for the greatest number that divides both `a` and `b` without remainder.
+- Updates `gcd` whenever a common divisor is found.

+### ✅ LCM Function:
+- Uses the formula:
+  **LCM(a, b) = (a × b) / GCD(a, b)**
+- This method avoids unnecessary loops and reuses the GCD logic.

+### 🖥️ How It Works:
+1. Program asks for array size.
+2. User enters numbers one by one.
+3. GCD is computed across all array values using a loop and the brute force method.
+4. LCM is computed using the multiplication and division formula.
+5. Both results are displayed.

+### 🛠️ Note:
+- GCD is computed using the brute-force method, which is simple and easy to understand for beginners.
+- This program handles errors gracefully using `match` for parsing integers.